Lie-Nielsen Toolworks: History

 In the late 1970s, Thomas Lie-Nielsen (pronounced "Lee-Neelsen") worked for Garry Chinn's company, Garrett Wade.
 In 1981, Garrett Wade's supplier of an adapted Stanley #95 edge trimming block plane, Ken Wisner, was ready to leave the business, so Lie-Nielsen acquired the tooling, plans and components necessary for producing the #95.

-Lie-Nielsen moved from New York to a farm in West Rockport, Maine, and began production of the plane in a tiny back-yard shed.
+Lie-Nielsen relocated from New York to a farm in West Rockport, Maine, where he began production of the plane in a tiny back-yard shed.
 The first of the new planes was delivered to Chinn in the autumn of 1981.

 A few years later, Lie-Nielsen moved into a 384 sqft workshop on the farm, and started production on his second plane, the skew-angle block plane.
 In 1988, as business grew, Lie-Nielsen bought an 8000 sqft building in the town of Warren, Maine, which the company still occupies.
 In the mid-1990s, Lie-Nielsen moved the entire production to a 13000 sqft facility.

 Today, the Lie-Nielsen Toolworks products compete with mass-produced tools from companies such as Stanley and Record, with sales in the order of 20,000 tools a year.
 The acquisition of the Independence Tool Co. in 1998 added hand saws to the product line, which has further expanded over the years to include over 50 different models of planes, in addition to spokeshaves, socket chisels, screwdrivers, marking and measuring devices and workbench hardware.